Pinafore/cl1-hw/project/project.md

 completes the task.
 This will help the whole class share data and resources.

 If you focus on something other than predicting answers, *that's fine*!
+While you'll need to submit answers for the project, you don't have to particularly well on that task.
+If you want to focus on coreference, finding time expressions, topic identification, etc. and that helps improve question answering even the slightest bit from the baseline system, you'll still get a good grade.

 About the Data
 ==============